-AmeriCorps VISTA members receive a living allowance (related to the poverty level of the county in which the host site is located - see chart below for sample living allowance rate ranges), a \$7,900 healthcare allowance, relocation allowance (if eligible), childcare allowance (if eligible), federal student loan deferment/forbearance, 10 personal and 10 medical leave days, workers' compensation, access to emergency funds (if eligible), and choice of an education award scholarship (\$6,395) or end-of-year cash stipend (\$1,803) in exchange for one year (12 months, 365 days) of full-time service.
-These benefits are provided by AmeriCorps and managed by a combination of Literacy Minnesota and the federal AmeriCorps agency.
+AmeriCorps VISTA members receive a living allowance (related to the poverty level of the county in which the host site is located - see chart below for sample living allowance rate ranges), a \$7,900 healthcare allowance, relocation allowance (if eligible), childcare allowance (if eligible), federal student loan deferment/forbearance, 10 personal and 10 medical leave days, workers' compensation, access to emergency funds (if eligible), and choice of an education award scholarship (\$7,395) or end-of-year cash stipend (\$1,803) in exchange for one year (12 months, 365 days) of full-time service.
+These benefits are provided by AmeriCorps and managed by the federal AmeriCorps agency.